-manner.3 PAS officials may also establish rules of procedure and practice to structure administrative adjudication,4 and they may develop substantive rules that supply the law in adjudications.
+the appointment and supervision of, other adjudicative personnel.
+PAS officials may coordinate with the President and Congress to help ensure that adjudicative subunits have the resources they need to adjudicate cases in a fair, accurate, consistent, efficient, timely, and politically responsive manner.3 PAS officials may also establish rules of procedure and practice to structure administrative adjudication,4 and they may develop substantive rules that supply the law in adjudications.

-Additionally, PAS officials may participate directly in administrative adjudication, serving as the final, executive-branch decision maker in cases arising under the statutes they administer.5 Although questions regarding whether, when, and how PAS officials participate directly in the adjudication of cases are not new, they have gained new salience in recent years.
+Additionally, PAS officials may participate directly in administrative adjudication, serving as the final, executive-branch decision makers in cases arising under the statutes they administer.
+Although questions regarding whether, when, and how PAS officials participate directly in the adjudication of cases are not new, they have gained new salience in recent years.
 Most notably, in United States v.
-Arthrex,6 the Supreme Court held that a statute providing for the administrative resolution of certain patent disputes violated the Appointments Clause by vesting final decisional authority in adjudicators in the U.S. Patent and Trademark Office's Patent Trial and Appeal Board, whose members are neither PAS officials nor subject to at-will removal.
-The Court remedied the violation by holding unenforceable the statutory restraint on the authority of a PAS official, the Director of the Patent and Trademark Office, to review the Board's decisions.
+Arthrex, the Supreme Court held that a statute providing for the administrative resolution of certain patent disputes violated the Appointments Clause by vesting final decisional authority in adjudicators in the U.S. Patent and Trademark Office's Patent Trial and Appeal Board, whose members are neither PAS officials nor subject to at-will removal.
+The Court remedied the violation by holding unenforceable the statutory restraintany statutory prohibition on the authority of a PAS official, the Director of the Patent and Trademark Office, to review the Board's decisions.

-While Congress has, for some programs, determined by statute whether, when, and how PAS officials participate directly in the adjudication of cases, for many programs, Congress has given agencies the discretion to develop procedures and practices that are effective and appropriate for the specific programs they administer.
-This Recommendation provides a
+While Congress has, for some programs, determined by statute whether, when, and how PAS officials participate directly in the adjudication of cases, for many programs, Congress has given agencies the discretion to develop procedures and practices that are effective and